Renormalisation in the flow approach for singular SPDEs: Evaluation map and renormalisation

 \subsection{The flow equation on the coefficients}

-The purpose of this subsection is to explain how our definition of the evaluation map allows to recover the flow equation on the coefficients, that is usually used as a definition.
+The purpose of this subsection is to explain how our definition of the evaluation map allows to recover the flow equation on the coefficients, that is usually given as a definition.
 However, before being able to give a clear statement, we need the following map.
-It is a necessary tool, but no more than a tool, allowing to deal with the fact that in Proposition \ref{graft}, the equality cannot be separated index by index, so that, given a tree in $T_0^0$, we need to sum on all the edges decorations.
+It is designed to deal with the fact that in Proposition \ref{graft}, the equality cannot be separated index by index (in the sense that we do not have $B_a(\teval\sigma,\teval\tau)[\phi,\Tilde{\phi}]=\teval(\sigma\rgraft_a\tau)[\phi,\Tilde{\phi}]$ but only the result with a summation in $a$, because of a shift on indices in the proof above), so that, given a tree in $T_0^0$, we need to sum on all the edges decorations.
+Note that for equations with a simple form such as $\phi^4_3$, KPZ, or PAM, this does not appear.

 \begin{definition} We define a linear map $\Uparrow:\mcT_0^0\to \mcT_0$, defined inductively on $T_0^0$ by being the identity on $\one$ and $\Xi$, and

 and extended by linearity to $\mcT_0^0$. \end{definition}